simonw/til/sqlite/related-content.md

 I'm generating the related content using a SQLite full-text search query.

+UPDATE: I switched this out for a different implementation, described in [Storing and serving related documents with openai-to-sqlite and embeddings](https://til.simonwillison.net/llms/openai-embeddings-related-content).

 ## The related content query

 I take the title and body text of an entry, strip out any non-alphanumeric characters, de-dupe the words, and then combine them to form a big OR search query.